JacklynBii/Kazi-Sasa/README.md

 # Kazi-Sasa
-Job portal php web based system
+Job portal php web based system that allows job seekers apply for the jobs posted directly by the employers